lordofhunger/rods-wallpapers/README.md

 # 🎴 Aesthetic Wallpapers Collection

-A curated personal collection of wallpapers gathered over the years — some I've used in my rices, others I just found visually striking.
+Personal collection of wallpapers gathered over the years — some I've used in my rices, others I just found neat.
 Mostly anime-inspired, with an emphasis on darker, emotional, or atmospheric styles.

 > 🌌 Featuring **Chainsaw Man**, **Tengoku Daimakyou / Heavenly Delusion**, and more.